-Completed in 1932, the seven-story HCHB (plus two below grade) consists of approximately 1,900,000 gross square feet that occupies two city blocks in the Federal Triangle area.
+Completed in 1932, the seven-story HCHB (plus two below grade) occupies two city blocks in the Federal Triangle area and provides approximately 1,000,000 usable square feet for DOC.
 Formerly known as the Department of Commerce Building, it was renamed after President Herbert C. Hoover, who served as a Secretary of Commerce.
 The building is clad in gray Indian limestone with a granite base, and is a National Historic Landmark.
 The HCHB is divided into three sections with colonnades, pavilions, and arched entrances.
 It also boasts ornamental public and ceremonial receiving spaces.
 The presence of the White House Visitor Center and the National Aquarium increases the number of visitors to the building.
 There is a below grade connecting tunnel which provides direct access from the HCHB into the Ronald Reagan Building.